wirtnetwork/docs/docs/faq.md

 ## Will I be anonymous on the internet?

 No, traffic to the internet can go through the VPN, but since the server belongs only to you, that could be used to associate the server to you.

 It is not less anonymous than not using it though, but definitely more secure.

 ## Do you keep logs?

-We can not!
-The Webapp runs in your browser and if you set up the WirtBot yourself then all the data is in your hands!
+I can not!
+The UI runs in your browser and if you set up the WirtBot yourself then all the data is in your hands!

 ## How can I trust you with my keys?